docusign/connect-node-listener-aws/README.md

       If a `FIFO` queue is used, the **MESSAGE_GROUP_ID** environment variable **must** be set.
       Use `1`.
+   1. **JSON**: optional.
+If you will be using JSON Connect events (as opposed to XML), set this variable to `true`.
+Otherwise leave underfined.

 ### Attach SQS policy to the Lambda function’s IAM role
 By default, the Lambda function will not have